hsson/brkt-cli/gce.md

 Update an encrypted GCE image with the latest Metavisor release

 positional arguments:
-  ID                    The image that will be encrypted
+  ID                    The image that will be updated

 optional arguments:
   --encrypted-image-name NAME